 Dinah Shore (born Fannye Rose Shore; February 29, 1916 February 24, 1994) was an American singer, radio and television hostess, occasional actress, and golfer.

 A native Tennesseean, she first rose to prominence as a recording artist during the Big Band era, becoming the nationwide top-charting female vocalist of the 1940s.
-While her singing career waned with the rise of rock and roll, she achieved further success in television as the hostess of variety shows such as The Dinah Shore Chevy Show (renamed The Dinah Shore Show when Chevrolet stopped sponsoring it) in the '50s and '60s and Dinah's Place (followed by Dinah!) in the '70s.
+While Shore's singing career waned with the rise of rock and roll, she achieved further success in television as the hostess of variety shows, such as The Dinah Shore Chevy Show (renamed The Dinah Shore Show when Chevrolet stopped sponsoring it) in the '50s and '60s and Dinah's Place (followed by Dinah!) in the '70s.

 She was married to actor George Montgomery for 20 years until their divorce in 1963, and had a high-profile relationship with Burt Reynolds in the '70s.

 - Thank Your Lucky Stars (1943 film) as herself

 - Hollywood Parade (1944 film) as herself

 - Belle of the Yukon (1944 film) as Lettie Candless

 - Make Mine Music: Two Silhouettes (1946) - song performance